 Scary Halloween Stories for Everyone

-There are plenty of scary Halloween stories to go around.
-Share scary stories to get into the spirit of this celebrated holiday.
+There are plenty of short scary Halloween stories to go around.
+Share spooky stories to get into the spirit of this celebrated holiday.